Recent Examples of frigate from the Web

 For example, Halle said, a frigate can receive food shipments periodically from a helicopter.

 Don’t give up the ship’’ during a losing battle with the British frigate Shannon in the War of 1812.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'frigate.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Did You Know?

-Either of two different types of warships, of the 17th–19th centuries and of World War II and after.
-The sailing ship known as a frigate was a three-masted, fully rigged vessel, often carrying 30–40 guns in all.
-Smaller and faster than ships of the line, frigates served as scouts or as escorts protecting merchant convoys; they also cruised the seas as merchant raiders themselves.
-With the transition to steam, the term gradually gave way to cruiser.
-In World War II, Britain revived the term frigate to describe escort ships equipped with sonar and depth charges and used to guard convoys from submarines.
-In the postwar decades frigates also adopted an antiaircraft role, adding radar and surface-to-air missiles.
-Modern frigates may displace more than 3,000 tons (2,700 metric tons), sail at a speed of 30 knots, and carry a crew of 200.
+In the 17th–19th centuries, a frigate was a three-masted, fully rigged sailing ship, often carrying 30–40 guns in all.
+Smaller and faster than ships of the line (the principal vessels of naval warfare), frigates served as scouts or as escorts protecting merchant convoys; they also cruised the seas as merchant raiders themselves.
+In World War II, Britain revived the term frigate using it to describe escort ships equipped with sonar and depth charges, and used these ships to guard convoys from submarines.
+In the postwar decades, the frigate also adopted an antiaircraft role, adding radar and surface-to-air missiles.
+Modern frigates can sail at a speed of 30 knots and carry a crew of 200.

 FRIGATE Defined for English Language Learners